Early learning and childcare places

 - Find a nursery or playgroup

-- Moving your child to a different facility
+- Moving your child to a different nursery setting

 Not all private nurseries and playgroups are funded providers and there is no funding towards places they offer.
 View list of funded nurseries and playgroups.